DNS over HTTPS: Apple

 Apple's iOS 14 and macOS 11 released in late 2020 support both DoH and DoT protocols.
+In iOS, the protocols can be used via configuration profiles.

 Windows

 In November 2019, Microsoft announced plans to implement support for encrypted DNS protocols in Microsoft Windows, beginning with DoH.
 In May 2020, Microsoft released Windows 10 Insider Preview Build 19628 that included initial support for DoH along with instructions on how to enable it via registry and command line interface.
-Windows 10 Insider Preview Build 20185 added graphical user interface for specifying a DoH resolver.
+Windows 10 Insider Preview Build 20185 added a graphical user interface for specifying a DoH resolver.
 DoH support is not included in Windows 10 21H2.